 This site is the online companion to volume 3 of GIS for Science: Maps for Saving the Planet, as well as to both volumes 1 and 2 of GIS for Science: Applying Mapping and Spatial Analytics.
-It contains online resources that complement the case studies featured in the book, and also the Technology Showcase feature articles in the appendix.
+It contains online resources that complement the case studies featured in the books, and also the Technology Showcase vignettes in each appendix.

 The stories in this book are written for professional scientists, the swelling ranks of citizen scientists, and anyone interested in science and geography.
 The contributors represent a cross section of scientists who employ data gathered from satellites, aircraft, ships, drones, and myriad other remote-sensing technologies.
 This data is brought to life with GIS to study a range of issues relevant to our understanding of planet Earth and beyond.
 Scientists are documenting an array of geographically oriented issues ranging from climate change, natural disasters, and loss of biodiversity to political strife, disease outbreaks, and resource shortages.
 The data and resources on this site present GIS ideas and inspiration that users can apply across many disciplines, so that you too can join in the effort to save planet Earth before it’s too late.

 D. Scott Rinnan, Yale University; Greta C. Vega, Estefanía Casal, Camellia Williams, Vizzuality; and Joel Johnson, Chris Heltne, E. O. Wilson Biodiversity Foundation

 Christopher Oswalt, Charles (Hobie) Perry, David Bell, Charles Werstak, and Barry Wilson, US Forest Service

 Maryam Rabiee, United Nations Sustainable Development Solutions Network; and Ismini Ethridge, Columbia University